 Director Mark Worthington is Chief Executive Officer of Australian Mutual Bank.
 Australian Mutual Bank is a supporter donor of AMF.
-Australian Mutual Bank also supplies office accommodation and support to AMF at no cost.
+Australian Mutual Bank also supplies office accommodation and marketing support to AMF at no cost.

 Director Paul Dawson is General Manager of First Choice Credit Union.
 First Choice Credit Union is a supporter donor of AMF.
+Paul volunteered his time to act as an Australian mentor at the ACCU DE courses held in November 2022 and June 2023.